onqtam/headjack/docs/quotes_and_notes/UNSORTED.md

+== regarding the quotes below: Dan Ariely probably has committed scientific fraud, even if these quotes make sense and are probably true - evaluate if I want them in here

 > "Standard economics assumes that we are rational...
 But, as the results presented in this book (and others) show, we are far less rational in our decision making...
 Our irrational behaviors are neither random nor senseless- they are systematic and predictable.
 We all make the same types of mistakes over and over, because of the basic wiring of our brains." - [Dan Ariely](https://www.goodreads.com/quotes/791943-standard-economics-assumes-that-we-are-rational-but-as-the)

 > "Money, as it turns out, is very often the most expensive way to motivate people.
 Social norms are not only cheaper, but often more effective as well." - [Dan Ariely](https://www.goodreads.com/quotes/6801932-money-as-it-turns-out-is-very-often-the-most)